bytecodediary/hello/README.md

-# hello
-# Real Estate Management System
+# Real Estate System

-The **Real Estate Management System** is a web application designed to streamline the management, listing, and sale of real estate properties.
+The **Real Estate System** is a web application designed to streamline the management, listing, and sale of real estate properties.
 The platform allows real estate agents, property owners, and potential buyers to interact seamlessly, facilitating property searches, listing management, and transactions in a user-friendly and efficient manner.

 ## Features